nylas/nylas-nodejs/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Report a bug or issue to help us improve
 title: ''
 labels: bug
 assignees: ''